PJ Dick Innovation Fund: Faculty Grants Program

 Teaching Grants

-The PJ Dick Teaching Grants Program recognizes that the future of architecture and its related industries starts with the education of the profession’s next generation of practitioners through innovative pedagogies.
-Teaching grants support changes to existing courses and the development of new courses that focus on the School’s three pedagogical challenges: climate change, social justice and artificial intelligence.
+The Carnegie Mellon School of Architecture is committed to the mission defining challenges of climate change, social justice, and artificial intelligence.
+The PJ Dick Teaching Grants Program recognizes that the future of architecture and its related industries start with the education of the profession’s next generation of practitioners through innovative pedagogies.
+The teaching grants are focused on supporting changes to existing courses and development of new courses that focus on the three challenges.

 Previous PJ Dick Innovation Fund recipients are permitted to apply for continued funding for prior courses or support for new courses.